jbeck018/howlerops/docs/user-guides/GETTING_STARTED.md

 #### macOS
 1. Download the `.dmg` file from our [downloads page](https://sqlstudio.com/downloads)
 2. Open the downloaded file
-3. Drag SQL Studio to your Applications folder
+3. Drag Howlerops to your Applications folder
-4. Launch SQL Studio from Applications
+4. Launch Howlerops from Applications

 #### Windows
 1. Download the `.exe` installer from our [downloads page](https://sqlstudio.com/downloads)
 2. Run the installer
 3. Follow the installation wizard
-4. Launch SQL Studio from the Start menu
+4. Launch Howlerops from the Start menu

 #### Linux
 1. Download the `.AppImage` file from our [downloads page](https://sqlstudio.com/downloads)